34th Dáil: Independents and Smaller Parties Group

 On 11 December, a technical group was created between three independent TDs, People Before Profit–Solidarity, and 100% Redress.
 Green Party leader and sole TD Roderic O'Gorman joined the group on 23 January 2025 on the appointment of the new government, whereon he vacated his ministerial post.
+During her term in the 34th Dáil, Catherine Connolly was a member of the group, before her election as President.